Application, Admission & Enrollment

 The INE number differs from the social security number—also known as the INSEE number—in terms of its format (15 digits) and its purpose.

-The INE is generally listed on the high school diploma transcript (for the final year or early exams).
+The INE is typically included on the high school diploma transcript (for seniors or students taking early exams).
 It also appears on academic transcripts issued by high schools and universities.

-Your student ID number (in addition to your name) serves as your personal identifier, particularly in cases where there are people with the same name.
+Your student ID number (in addition to your name) serves as a personal identifier, particularly in cases where there are people with the same name.
 The student ID number assigned by the University of Montpellier cannot be used at another university, unlike the INE number, which is recognized nationwide.

 I can't find my INE number (National Student ID).
 The INE number is required for your administrative registration.

-• If you took the French baccalaureate or were enrolled in a French higher education program: you can find this information on your baccalaureate transcript or your higher education transcript.
+- If you took the French baccalaureate or were enrolled in a French higher education program: you can find this information on your baccalaureate transcript or your higher education transcript.

-• If you are an international student and have previously studied in the French higher education system, you can find your INE number on your student ID card, enrollment certificate, or transcripts.
+- If you are an international student and have previously studied in the French higher education system, you can find your INE number on your student ID card, enrollment certificate, or transcripts.

 I don’t have an INE.
 What should I do?